ibexa/documentation-developer/docs/content_management/field_types/form_and_template.md

 Tag the mapper according to the support you need to provide:

 - Add the `ibexa.admin_ui.field_type.form.mapper.value` tag when providing content editing support (`FieldValueFormMapperInterface` interface).
-- Add the `ibexa.admin_ui.field_type.form.mapper.definition` tag when providing Field Type definition editing support (`FieldDefinitionFormMapperInterface` interface).
+- Add the `ibexa.admin_ui.field_type.form.mapper.definition` tag when providing field type definition editing support (`FieldDefinitionFormMapperInterface` interface).
-The `fieldType` key has to correspond to the name of your Field Type.
+The `fieldType` key has to correspond to the name of your field type.

 ## Content view templates